svenvc/ston/ston-spec.md

 ## Custom Representations

-STON defines some conventions to use simpler representations for common value objects to produce both more compact and more readable output.
+STON defines some conventions to use simpler representations for common value objects to produce both compact and readable output.
 Note that these custom representations do not add any new syntax, these are just objects.
 Some are required, the others are highly recommended.
 Implementations that lack certain target classes could use placeholders.
 Class tags do not necessarily have to correspond to actual classes.

 ### Class